Aid for Military & Veterans

 Active duty soldiers have several financial aid opportunities available to use.

-- You receive in-state tuition rates
+- Receive in-state tuition rates

-- For more info please visit Military One Source for details.
+- Visit Military One Source for details.

 Veteran resources from specialists

 Jefferson’s VA Certifying Official and staff are available to assist you in the application process.
 Special forms are required for Veterans Benefit Programs.
 If you are a new student using VA benefits you will need to complete the following steps.

 - Jefferson VA Application